twolfson/job-search-assist/README.md

 3. Click on "Edit"
 4. Repeat steps 4-7 from "Installation"

+## Development
+Development is somewhat janky as well, but faster than iterating with build steps and pressing a "Reload" button

+- Edit either (locally + copy content to Greasemonkey) OR edit directly inside of Greasemonkey
+- When ready to commit, copy content to local editor and commit changes

+## Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint via `npm run lint` and test via `npm test`.

 ## Unlicense
 As of May 28 2023, Todd Wolfson has released this repository and its contents to the public domain.